 If you are prescribed one, call Ardon Health at 1-855-425-4085.
 They will provide individualized help to get you the drug you need.

 When a drug is part of the step therapy program, you have to try certain drugs (Step 1) before the prescribed Step 2 drug will be covered.
-When a prescription for a step therapy drug is submitted “out of order,” meaning you haven’t first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
+When a prescription for a step therapy drug is submitted “out of order,” meaning you have not first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
 When this happens, your provider will need to prescribe the Step 1 drug for you.

-If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.
+If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 (TRS: 711) and request coverage.

-You will have to pay the entire cost of the drug if you have not tried the Step 1 drug and coverage hasn't been authorized before you get the Step 2 drug.
+You will have to pay the entire cost of the drug if you have not tried the Step 1 drug and coverage has not been authorized before you get the Step 2 drug.